H-Edward/Discord-Go-Music-Bot/README.md

 This should return a message saying `Pong` if the bot is running correctly.

-Here are some of the other command examples for your reference:
+Here are some other command examples for your reference:

 ```txt
 Add a video to the queue by URL